Rchari1/Rchari1/README.md

 - [**Looking for Alaska**](https://www.goodreads.com/book/show/99561.Looking_for_Alaska) by John Green: An insightful and philosophical novel that delves into the themes of love, loss, and the quest for meaning.

-- [**Nyxia**](https://www.goodreads.com/en/book/show/27426044) by Scott Reintgen: A thought-provoking science fiction trilogy full of adventure, mystery, and the ethical quandaries of technological advancement.
+- [**Nyxia**](https://www.goodreads.com/en/book/show/27426044) by Scott Reintgen: A thought-provoking science fiction trilogy full of  mystery, and the ethical quandaries of technological advancement.